alinex/node-mailman/README.md

       base: default
 ```

-Within the `args` you may use specific parameters given in mail body.
-Also the
+Within the `args` you may use specific parameters given in mail body (but use them
-following general variables are present:
+all in lowercase).
+Also the following general variables are present:

 - '_mail' - the mail address of the requester
 - '_json' - complete parameters